-It's not always easy to correct errors on your credit reports.
-However, don't give up just yet: You have a decades-old law on your side that requires credit reporting agencies and data providers to correct their mistakes -- and recent changes make it easier.
+It’s not always easy to get errors corrected on your credit reports.
+However, don’t give up yet: You have a 1970 law on your side that can help

 The Fair Credit Reporting Act was enacted in October 1970, just as consumer credit was exploding — and so was the power of the private companies that keep track of consumers’ payment behavior.
 Credit reporting agencies, once small and local, were consolidating to create a national credit reporting system, and the law offered a consumer-friendly counterweight to keep the playing field even.